DeedleFake/extract/README.md

 _Note: This project is in heavy early development and many, if not all, features described below do not actually exist yet._

-The Extract programming language is a procedural, statically-typed language that runs on the Go runtime.
-It includes features from Erlang, in particular pattern matching and process mailboxes.
-File structure follows Go conventions with projects being organized into modules containing packages, with, generally, one package per directory.
-The language is implemented via a transpiler that produces Go code.
+Extract is a functional, dynamically-typed scripting language inspired by Lisp and Elixir and running on top of the Go runtime.
+It has Erlang-like concurrency features and good interaction with Go.

 Example
 -------